 Ground was broken for the visitor center in 1991.
 Its facade is that of a Greek Revival memorial.
 It stands less than 100 yards east of the original Fort Davidson.
-Inside, several themes are interpreted, including: Free tours are given during operating hours.
+Free tours are given during operating hours, which are listed below.
+Inside, several themes are interpreted, including:

 The development of the Arcadia Valley